 Below: 1st photo - The root has woody caudices with attached rhizomes.
 The rhizomes are arranged horizontally or ascending.
 This system allows the plant to spread vegetatively forming colonies.
 2nd photo - The flower head forms a cluster of dry fuzzy flattened ellipsoid shaped seeds with a persistent style forming a long beak.
 At maturity the seeds will disperse.

 Notes: Canada Anemone is not indigenous to the Garden area, but is an addition.
 Eloise Butler first introduced it on May 24, 1913 with plants sourced from (strangely, as it is native to MN) Gillett's Nursery in Southwick MA.
 However, on June 25, 1914 she brought in some plants from Brownie's Pond within Glenwood Park (which surrounded the Garden and is now named Theodore Wirth Park).
-Martha Crone planted 12 in 1945 and Canada Anemone was listed on her 1951 inventory of plants in the Garden at that time.
+Martha Crone planted 12 in 1945, again in 1946, and Canada Anemone was listed on her 1951 inventory of plants in the Garden at that time.
 Cary George planted it and 1998.
 It is reported as native to all Minnesota Counties except Wadena County.
 In North America it ranges all across the continent except in the U.S. for the states of the far south and the far west and southwest.
 In Canada it is found coast to coast.

 Eloise Butler wrote of the plants characteristics: "After the Pasque flower, our most conspicuous anemone is the canadensis, once known as the pennsylvanica.
 On account of a similarity of leaf it is often taken for a white geranium.
 The anemone, for instance, has no corolla; the white floral leaves are sepals.
 The Garden Magazine for July has a paper on anemones, especially recommending this species for plantings, and emphasizing the value of white flowers for harmonizing discordant colors and for toning down the hot and violent reds and yellows and outrageous magentas."
 Published in the Minneapolis Sunday Tribune July 9, 1911 (Read article)